fdschmidt93/telescope-egrepify.nvim/README.md

 # Prefixes

 The core functionality of `telescope-egripfy.nvim` are `prefixes`.
+What you need to know at a glance:

+- Prefixes seamlessly expand user-specific `ripgrep` flags on-the-fly
+- The below prefixes are the builtin-defaults with examples on how they are used
+- During search, you can toggle the use of prefixs by hitting <C-z> (z) in insert (normal) mode
-The below prefixes are the builtin-defaults.
-Should you want to use this extension, please __carefully__ read the table below on how a prefix is added.
-The configuration section shows how to add another prefix.
+- The configuration section shows how to opt out of a default and add another prefix.

 ```lua
 -- DEFAULTS